AlexiyOrlov/block-relocation/README.md

 # Block Relocation

 Block Relocation is a mod which adds
 2 blocks: Platform and Relocator.
+Both can be found in the Transportation creative tab.
 They can be used together to move other blocks in the world.
 Platform is responsible for grabbing adjacent blocks, while